drrdrem/2026_ICLR/_posts/2026-04-27-chunked-tabpfn.md

 > Can we fit **all training examples** into the context (no pruning, no KNN) without learnable compression while staying within GPU memory?

+In this work, we focus specifically on TabPFN, though we believe the conclusions extend to other ICL-based tabular models.
 Our answer is a resounding **yes**.
 Indeed, TabPFN’s native implementation already supports this on some devices via **FlashAttention**.
 But as we’ll show in this blogpost, there are important caveats:

 - FlashAttention and similar efficient mechanisms can **fail** when batch or head sizes exceed 65,535.
 - These optimizations are **unsupported** on older or consumer-grade GPUs.